 - Commit Imperial to accept any prospective student into a Course;

-- Use any registered or unregistered Mark without the prior written consent of Imperial
+- Use any registered or unregistered Mark without the prior written consent of Imperial.

 - Actively recruit, or attempt to recruit, Prospective Students that the Representative knows to have engaged the services of another official representative of Imperial or

 - Sign or encourage or allow others to sign, official documents such as the application form, on behalf of a prospective Student or Student.
-The Student’s signature that appears on all official documents must be the same signature as that which the Prospective Student used when signing the Imperial application form
+The Student’s signature that appears on all official documents must be the same signature as that which the Prospective Student used when signing the Imperial application form.

-- Unless Imperial otherwise agrees, the Agent must bear the cost of advertising and promotional activities undertaken by the Agent under this Agreement
+- Unless Imperial otherwise agrees, the Agent must bear the cost of advertising and promotional activities undertaken by the Agent under this Agreement.

-- The Agent must terminate any agreement with an employee if the Agent becomes aware of, or reasonably suspect, dishonest practices, including the deliberate attempt to recruit a student where this clearly conflicts with the obligations of registered providers under National Code Standard 7 (Transfer between registered providers, whereby a receiving registered provider must not knowingly enrol the student wishing to transfer from another registered provider’s course prior to the student completing six months of his or her principal course of study) or any of the other dishonest practices outlined above.
+- The Agent must terminate any agreement with an employee if the Agent becomes aware of, or reasonably suspect, dishonest practices, including the deliberate attempt to recruit a student where this clearly conflicts with the obligations of registered providers under National Code Standard 7 (Transfer between registered providers, whereby a receiving registered provider must not knowingly enroll the student wishing to transfer from another registered provider’s course prior to the student completing six months of his or her principal course of study) or any of the other dishonest practices outlined above.

 Our agent agreements includes a Privacy Statement as below: